XLConnect/modules/README.md

 ### During development
 * Make changes to the code, then save
-* In XLConnect Workbench,
+* In XLConnect Workbench, hit `Modules > Flush module cache`
+* Run your code again to debug changes in module

 When you execute `require('<modulename>')` in javascript, XLConnect will look for that filename in ModuleSearchPaths and use the first hit.
+It will cache that module to improve response times and save network traffic.

-You can also use this to write yor own modules, put them somewhere on the network or internet and use them in your workbooks.
+You can also use this to write your own modules, put them somewhere on the network or web and use them in your workbooks.

 ## How to get XLConnect